singeev/AccountsManager/README.md

 Other option to run this application - is to import these source code files to IDE and run it with embedded (or working via plugin) Tomcat server.

-BUGS AND COMMENTS

-- I've not finished work on ControllerTest - it throws an exception i haven't fix yet.
-- Class AccountDaoHsql - is just an empty interface implementation without any particular logic, i haven't done it as well as Hsql DB implementation.
-- For the beginning i've made all CRUD operations via regular Spring controllers and started to work on REST controllers after that.
-For now application has only one request handling with the REST controller.